-If your computer's microphone sensitivity is too low or too high, adjust the sound settings so your voice will sound clear on the final recorded track.
-Follow the steps below to adjust the sound input settings on a Mac before recording.
+If your computer's microphone sensitivity is too low or too high, adjust the sound input settings on your Mac so your voice will sound clear on the final recorded track.

 These steps adjust an external mic without volume controls or the Mac's built-in mic.
 If you connect a microphone or mixer with its own gain controls, adjust the sound using those controls.